kaysalawu/aws-network-terraform/prerequisites/README.md

 ## 1. Using Cloudshell Bash (Option 1)

-1. Ensure that you have [setup your Azure Cloud Shell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) environment.
+1. Ensure that you have [setup your AWS Cloud Shell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) environment.

-2. Log in to Azure [Cloud Shell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html#how-to-get-started) and select `Bash` terminal.
+2. Log in to AWS [Cloud Shell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html#how-to-get-started).

    > **Cloud Shell Timeout**
    >
-   > The machine that provides the Cloud Shell session is temporary, and is recycled after your session > is inactive for 20 minutes.
-Ensure that your session does not remain inactive for 20 minutes.
+   > The machine that provides the Cloud Shell session is temporary, and is recycled after your session is inactive for 20-30 minutes.

 If you prefer to run the code on a local bash terminal, then proceed to [Option 2](#using-local-linux-machine-option-2).